PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

 ## Enable OAuth
 To enable OAuth for your application, you'll first need to register your app in the PagerDuty UI.
-Instructions for registering your application can be found in [this article (NEEDS LINK)]().
+Instructions for registering your application can be found in [this article (coming soon)]().

 ## Configure Sample
 Once you have registered your App, there are a few key pieces of information you'll need to build your OAuth flow.
 In the **App Functionality** section you'll need to grab the value(s) for **Redirect URLs**, the **Client Id** and **Client Secret**.